i101dev/blockchain-Tensor/README.md

 # Baseline

--   Same basic architecture as any other CRUD/REST api
+-   Blockchain as a middleware

--   Blockchain functionality in the form of a middleware
+-   Standard CRUD/REST api architecture

 -   Network sustained by PVB, i101, Oligarch, and New Earth Art Fair